-Intradistrict Transfer (BP 5116.1): The law (EC§35160.5(b) (1) requires the school board of each district to establish a policy that allows parents/guardians to choose the schools their children will attend, regardless of where the parents/ guardians live in the district.
+Intra-district Transfer (BP 5116.1): The law (EC §35160.5(b) (1)) requires the school board of each district to establish a policy that allows parents/guardians to choose the schools their children will attend, regardless of where the parents/guardians live in the district.
 The law limits choice within a school district as follows:

 - Pupils who live in the attendance area of a school must be given priority to attend that school over pupils who do not live in the school's attendance area. - In cases in which there are more requests to attend a school than there are openings, the selection process must be "random and unbiased," which generally means pupils must be selected through a lottery process rather than on a first-come, first-served basis.
 A district cannot use a pupil's academic or athletic performance as a reason to accept or reject a transfer. - Each district must decide the number of openings at each school which can be filled by transfer pupils.
 Each district also has the authority to keep appropriate racial and ethnic balances among its schools, meaning that a district can deny a transfer request if it would upset this balance or would leave the district out of compliance with a court-ordered or voluntary desegregation program. - A district is not required to provide transportation assistance to a pupil that transfers to another school in the district under these provisions. - If a transfer is denied, a parent/guardian does not have an automatic right to appeal the decision.
-A district may, however, voluntarily decide to put in place a process for parents/guardians to appeal a decision. - The Intradistrict permit form must be signed by the sending school (the school of attendance), the receiving school, and the Pupil Support Services Office. - Exception of Fundamental Schools.
-Parent/Guardian and/or employees must follow district lottery procedures for registration.
+A district may, however, voluntarily decide to put in place a process for parents/guardians to appeal a decision. - Exception of Fundamental Schools: Parents/Guardians and/or employees must follow district lottery procedures for registration.